1 hour and 20 minutes

 Presentation: Solar Victoria - The Road Ahead

 Geza Anderson has been working in the solar industry for the last 10 years in different positions such as Product and Product Marketing Manager and Manager of Engineering Services at Clenergy.
 He studied mechanical engineering, engineering management and marketing in Germany and Hungary.
 Through the evolution of the solar market in Australia and through the management of the Clenergy mounting system product portfolio during this time he was involved in numerous structural compliance related tasks and took key part in establishing the certification portfolio for the company.
 Furthermore he contributed to many commercial solar projects which required customised solutions and therefore project specific structural engineering.

-Managing Director, Market Advisory Group
+Analyst, Market Advisory Group